Will the University replace any existing collegia?

 No, that's not what the University is for.
 Our scope is closely focused on encouraging the teaching and attending of formal classes in the SCA.
 The titles and recognition we offer carry absolutely no precedence, nor do we report to the Peerage Circles.

-This is all very well and good, but I just don't want to deal with keeping track of paperwork.
+This is all very well and good, but I just don't want to deal with keeping track of paperwork or filling out online forms.
 Can I still teach or take classes?

 Absolutely!
 This kind of system will not be for everyone, and that's ok.
 We want to see classes taught, taken and enjoyed.
 Teachers and students outside the formal ROIU structure will always be welcome to share their knowledge.
 And if you ever change your mind, just let us know.
 We hope you will join us.
 We've simplified the complete process to lessen the burden on teachers and students.
 In the future we will be adding an index of teachers and instructors throughout the Kingdom that teach either virtually or in person.
 We strongly encourage that anyone that teaches anything adds their name to the list.